What is an Intangible Asset?

 As seen above, the value of Coca Cola’s intangible assets has increased to $17,270m (2018) from $16,636m (2017).
 The biggest non-current (fixed) asset is the intangible asset of goodwill arising from an acquisition.

 Where the carrying value of goodwill cannot be recovered through sale or use, it is said to be impaired.
 The goodwill is impaired when the business will not be able to recover the amount recorded in the company’s balance sheet, either through use or through a sale.
-The asset value in the balance sheet must therefore be reduced.
+In conclusion, the asset value in the balance sheet must be reduced.

 The International Accounting Standards Board (IASB) is an independent, private-sector body that develops and approves the International Financial Reporting Standards (IFRS).
 The IASB operates under the oversight of the IFRS Foundation.